lucabarbaglia/RegionalNowcasting_replication_package_IJoF/ReadMe.md

----
-title: "Replication package for  the paper 'Nowcasting economic activity in European regions using a mixed-frequency dynamic factor model'"
+## Replication package for  the paper 'Nowcasting economic activity in European regions using a mixed-frequency dynamic factor model'
-output: html_document
----

 This file details the workflow how to obtain the results of the paper "Nowcasting economic activity in European regions using a mixed-frequency dynamic factor model".